 I may have been stressed out looking at my face in the mirror every morning.
 But forcing myself to step outside my comfort zone had a big long-term benefit.
 It helped me break my dependency on makeup and ultimately feel more comfortable in the skin I’m in.

 I had the help of a few experts who helped steer me in the right direction for my new beauty regimen.
 I immediately fell in love with the new skincare products my facialist recommended.
-But it took me a lot longer to get used to my natural makeup.
+But it took me longer to get used to my natural makeup.

 Since the equivalent of Sephora doesn’t exist for naturals, I was lucky to have Kristen Arnett save me a lot of time and money by matching my skin tone during our product consultation, which I traded her for a knife skills class.
 But I ended up having to buy three products to do the job of my beloved powder compact.